 Red Cliff is a hidden mountain town, tucked away off Highway 24 between Vail and Leadville.
-It lies in a canyon beneathe the Red Cliff Truss Bridge.
+It lies in a canyon beneath the Red Cliff Truss Bridge.

-In the winter the town serves as an access point for Shrine Pass, which is populor for cross country skiing, snowshoeing and snowmobiling.
+In the winter the town serves as an access point for Shrine Pass, which is popular for cross country skiing, snowshoeing and snowmobiling.
+There’s a bar in town too if you want to grab a beer and bite to eat away from the ski crowds in Vail.

 It was founded as a mining camp in 1879 during the Colorado Silver Boom.
 Prospectors made the trek over Tennessee Pass from Leadville looking for riches.

-As the first community in the Eagle Valley, Red Cliff had a brief stint as the Summit County until 1883, when the area became Eagle County and the U.S. Government mapped and patented the town.
+As the first community in the Eagle Valley, Red Cliff had a brief stint in Summit County until 1883, when the area became Eagle County and the U.S. Government mapped and patented the town.
 It then served as the Eagle County Seat until Eagle took that title in 1921.

-At the turn of the twenith century the town was bustling with with saloons, a bank, sawmills and an opera house.
+At the turn of the twentieth century the town was bustling with with saloons, a bank, sawmills and an opera house.
+Today, it’s a hidden little getaway for vacationers and a few hundred full time residents.

 - Gilman (3mi)